Hevand/SQLServerDiskPerformance/Readme.md

 | D     | TempDB                       | Local SSD, temporary storage.                |
 | F     | Data Files (.mdf)            | Premium Disk with ReadOnly caching.          |
 | G     | Log Files (.ldf)             | Ultra Disks for low-latency writes.          |

-## Recommendations
-- **Availability** - Local SSDs are fast and cheap - but they do not persist data in case of a reboot, deallocation, resized or rehosted VM.
-Don't use this for applications that are likely to end up in production, as it will hide actual performance issues.
-- **Costs** - Ultra Disks have the benefit of being persistent and offering 99.999% avaialbility, but are more expensive than the other storage options.
-Monitor application behavior and resource consumption, such that performance and costs can be balanced.
-M-series VMs with write accceleration offer similar performance, but have a certain minimum number of cores which results in higher compute and SQL licensing costs.
-- **Backup** - SQL Server offers application-specific backup, whereas disk-level backups are not recommended for SQL Server workloads.
-Azure Backup offers centralized backup management but does not support Ultra Disks (today).
-For SQL Servers using Ultra Disks, backups can be made via SQL Server's Automated Backup functionality.
-This can be configured via SQL Server directly or via the SQL Server resource provider in the Azure portal.
-For more information around SQL Server backup, see [the documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-backup-recovery)
-- **Business Continuity / Disaster Recovery** - Ultra disks do not support snapshots, and Azure Site Recovery does not support Ultra Disks for Azure-to-Azure failover.
-Although it is _possible_ to define your VM as a physical server in ASR, it does not provide a solution here, as it results in inaccessible volumes after a failover.
-For production workloads, make sure that the Disaster Recovery Strategy is based on the restoration of a backup.